 …our stakeholders to get funds and supports for their online initiatives on social issues

-…creation open data-sets and legal base for government within Open Government Data Portals
+…creation open data sets and legal base for government

-…new or adapted applications/technologies for civic engagement incorporated by corresponding government bodies
+…new or adapted applications/technologies for civic engagement get incorporated into corresponding government bodies

 SocialBoost focuses on technological approach to implementing key principles of democracy.
 Changing the approach of civil society to civic monitoring, making more government data open and citizens creating a range of ICT applications that are incorporated by government is a the right way to transparency, openness and accountability.
 This approach gives a great segmentation of socially meaningful issues and lets civic activists and CSO’s to attach themselves to issues more specifically and directly, as civic society will have more access to government data and official decision makers.
 The project consists of three basic components:

 We build a network of committed citizens with proved skill and commitment.
 We also address key-issues with responsive ICT-applications that will be developed by citizens and incorporated by government.

 SocialBoost helps civic activists and CSO’s to engage with government through a hackathon-based development of socially meaningful ICT applications aimed at increased civic engagement and solving socially relevant problems.
 Based on open data these applications are aimed at data visualization and bringing civic monitoring to the next level.
 It’s a hackathon mechanics — civic actors, IT-professionals and government officials develop their projects over a weekend resulting in prototypes and MVP’s (minimum viable products) done in a competitive environment.
 Winning projects are eligible for seed funding.
 As hackathons involve three different groups: civic activists/CSO’s, IT-professionals and government officials, — unique value is created and negotiated, thus easily adopted afterwards by city halls and ministries in terms of Open Government Partnership Initiative and/or similar programs.